Water, Sanitation, and Disaster Support in South Sudan

 Sudanese children living in Gorom Settlement

 In response to the Sudan Crisis that erupted in April 2023, thousands of people have fled violence and armed clashes in Sudan for neighboring South Sudan.
 Among these are refugees originally from South Sudan who are now returning to their home country in the midst of the crisis.
+Peace Winds has been working with partners in the region to aid refugees and returnees through food distribution, water and hygiene programs, and livelihood programs.

 Supporting Water, Sanitation, and Hygiene